Program 1: Liberty Bell Slot Machine Simulation

 YourFirstName-YourLastName-PartnerFirstName-PartnerLastName-Program1.py to the BrightSpace Program 1 Dropbox.

-If you work with a partner, only one person should submit the solution.
+Note: If you work with a partner, only one person needs to submit a

 - Deadline Reminder:

 Once the submission deadline passes, BrightSpace will no